lawnjelly/smoothing-addon/README.md

 (in most cases local transform will be the best choice)

+### Notes

-Processing will also be turned off automatically for the smoothing nodes if they are hidden (either directly or through a parent).
+* Processing will also be turned off automatically for the smoothing nodes if they are hidden (either directly or through a parent).
+* You can also set the target for the smoothing node from script, using the `set_target` function and passing a NodePath argument (e.g. `mynode.get_path()`).
+* If you are using this addon (or indeed your own interpolation using `Engine.get_physics_interpolation_fraction()`), note that you should set `Project Settings->Physics->Common->Physics Jitter Fix` to 0.0.

+There is no need for JitterFix when using fixed timestep interpolation, indeed it may interfere with getting a good result.

 __This addon is also available as a c++ module (slight differences), see:__ https://github.com/lawnjelly/godot-smooth